nickspiel/important-message/README.md

 It feels stupid saying it but to be 100% clear this is not endorsed by the Victorian Government in any way.
 Be cool.

-_I trust all Victorians will do the right thing._
+> I trust all Victorians will do the right thing.

-Daniel Andrews 2020-2021
+_Daniel Andrews, circa 2020-2021_